 The Ministry of Health and Sanitation will be responsible for construction phase environmental and social monitoring and reporting.
-The Ministry has the Integrated Health Project AdministrationUnit charge with the responsibility of judiciary and procurement under a Bank-funded project.
-The Unit is also responsible for ensuring environmental and social management, monitoring and reporting of Bank-funded projects.
+The Ministry has the Integrated Health Project Administration Unit charged with the responsibility of judiciary and procurement under Bank funded project.
+The Unit is also responsible for ensuring environmental and social management, monitoring and reporting of Bank funded projects.
 IHPAU has a Safeguards Unit staffed with a Social Safeguards Specialist, Environmental Safeguards Specialist and a Waste Management Specialist.
 The IHPAU safeguards unit will be responsible for construction phase environmental and social monitoring and reporting.
 The Unit will be solely responsible for the implementation of ESMP during the construction phase.
 The team at IHPAU will be responsible for:

-- the inclusion of relevant mitigation measures (to cost) in the bidding documents prior to its advertisement; - the inclusion of the environmental and social clauses in the construction and supervision contracts; - review environmental reports submitted by the project contractors and supervising consultants during the construction phase on agreed template/frequency/mechanism; - monitoring the environmental, social, health and safety performance (compliance and non-compliance) of works contractors during the implementation of the works; and - enforcement of the requirements within the ESMP b.
+- i. the insertion of relevant mitigation measures (to cost) in the bidding documents prior to its advertisement; - ii. the insertion of the environmental and social clauses in the construction and supervision contracts and the validation of sites specific ESMP and other management plans prepared by contractors; - iii. review environmental reports submitted by the project contractors and supervising consultants during the construction phase on agreed template/frequency/mechanism; - iv. monitoring the environmental, social, health and safety performance (compliance and non-compliance) of works contractors during the implementation of the works; and - v.
+Enforcement of the requirements within the ESMP including clearance, implementing the monitoring plan for effective supervision GRM, SEA/SH awareness and OHS training.

+b.
 Operational Phase

-The facility belongs to the MoHS and the ministry will be responsible for operational phase maintenance including ensuring the provision of PPEs, cleaning materials and sanitation facilities as well as ensuring that safeguards requirements are met at all times.
-The Hospital in-Charge (Medical Supritendent) will ensure that the environmental, social, health and safety requirements are met at all times.
-Other entities such as the Environmental Health and Sanitation Depratment of MoHS will support in operational phase monitoring of the facility.
+The facility belongs to the MoHS and the ministry will be responsible for operational phase maintenance including ensuring the provision of PPEs and cleaning materials and sanitation facilities are provided and maintained at the facility as well as ensure that safeguards requirement is met at all times.
+The ministry has IHPAU staff with safeguards specialists who will support the Hospital in-Charge to ensure that the environmental, social, health and safety requirements are met at all times.